GameStop short squeeze: Rise in stock price and volume

 In January 2021, Reddit users on the r/wallstreetbets subreddit built the foundations for a short squeeze on GameStop, pushing up the stock price significantly.
 This occurred shortly after a comment from Citron Research predicting the value of the stock would decrease.
+On January 11, the stock jumped following the announcement that activist investor and Chewy co-founder and former CEO Ryan Cohen was joining GameStop’s board, a move that was interpreted as positive for the gaming retailer.
 The stock price increased 1,500 percent by January 27 over the course of two weeks, and its high volatility caused trading to be halted multiple times.
 According to Dow Jones market data, more than 175 million shares of GameStop were traded on January 25, the second largest total in a single day, surpassing its 30-day average volume of 29.8 million shares.
 Some of those investing into the stock were young teenage investors.

 Later analysis by a cyber security company of social media posts suggested that thousands of automated bots may have hyped GameStop stock, Dogecoin, and other stocks, on social media.
 However, it is unclear the extent to which the suspected bot accounts influenced trading.

 After GameStop's stock closed up 92.7 percent on January 26, business magnate Elon Musk tweeted "Gamestonk!!"—a reference to the "stonks" meme rising in popularity at the time—along with a link to the r/wallstreetbets subreddit.
 A brief, sharp rise in the share price to over $200 followed Musk's tweet.
 As of 28 January 2021, the all-time highest intraday stock price for GameStop was $483.00 (nearly 190 times the low of $2.57 reached 9 months earlier in April 2020).
 In pre-market trading hours the same day, it briefly hit over $500, up from $17.25 at the start of the month.